EshaanAgg/web/src/content/blog/placements/oa_2.md

     As with such minimization questions, we will use binary search to find the minimum value of $p$.
 Once we have a value of $p$, we can use a simple Djikstra to find if a valid path exists.
 The only change we need to make is if we arrive at a power booster node, we need to set the power to $p$ instead of further decrementing it.

     You might expect the time complexity of the solution to be $O(m \log n \cdot \log m)$ where $m$ is the maximum number of edges in the graph due to Djikstra, but the same turns out to be in the order of $O(n^2)$ instead.
 This is because having power booster breaks the monotonicity of the distance function that Djikstra expects (Suppose you reach an intermediary power node that is still at a large distance from destination before the other power node that is at a smaller distance.
-Now you will recharge at that node (farther from destination) and do Djikstra from it which would be of no use as it is suboptimal and may not be able to reach the final destination from there)
+Now you will recharge at that node (farther from destination) and do Djikstra from it which would be of no use as it is suboptimal and may not be able to reach the final destination from there).

     ```cpp
     int main()